On the Cut Locus of Submanifolds of a Finsler Manifold: Submanifolds in Finsler Manifolds

 \begin{defn} The \emph{focal locus} of $N$ is defined as the image of the tangent focal locus under the $\exp^\nu$ map.
 In other words, the focal locus of $N$ consists of the critical values of the (restricted) normal exponential map $\exp^\nu|_{\hat{\nu}}$.
 The \emph{first focal locus} of $N$ is defined as the set $\left\{ \exp^\nu(\lambda(\mathbf{v}) \mathbf{v}) \mid \mathbf{v} \in S(\nu), \lambda(\mathbf{v}) \ne \infty \right\}$. \end{defn}

 In the literature, the focal locus of a submanifold (of a Riemannian manifold) is also known as the conjugate locus.
 In this article, we reserve the term conjugate locus for when $N$ is a point.
+The following result is a natural generalization of \autoref{prop:conjugateLocusJacobiField}, a proof of which can be deduced from \cite[Proposition 4.5]{Zhao2017}.

 \begin{prop} Let $\mathbf{v} \in S(\nu)$ and $\gamma$ be the unit-speed $N$-geodesic given as $\gamma(t) = \exp^\nu(t \mathbf{v})$.
 Then for any $t > 0$, the kernel of the map

 is naturally isomorphic to the vector space